Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 ```
 This is a very thorough way of keeping track of what each bead corresponds to in your simulation.
 If one needs to simulate complicated theta structures, then keeping track of replication states this way is helpful.
 For our purposes, we don't need to worry about the binary tree formalism too much.

 For our simulations, we implement the "train-track" model of bacterial DNA replication (Gogou), where replisomes independently move along the opposite arms of the mother chromosome at each replication fork, replicating the DNA.
 There is another model called the "replication factory" model, but since Syn3A has so few regulatory mechanisms, this second one unlikely.
-(Plus, the train track model is also more consistent with our understanding of replication initiation (Thornburg).)
+(Plus, the train track model is also more consistent with our understanding of replication initiation[^thornburg2022].)
 In our implementation, new monomers are added to the left and right daughter chromosomes during replication by creating pairs of monomers centered around the corresponding position of the mother chromosome's monomers.

 <img align="center" width="800" src="./figures/3.
 Modeling the minimal cell/replication_topology_partB_horizontal_rep_only_0.png">